BJS-kr/animalized-client/README.md

 # Introduction

 This is Animalized-client.
 Animalized is multi-player realtime battle simulation game.
-You can play this client with [animalized-server](https://github.com/BJS-kr/animalized-server)
+You can play this client with [animalized-server](https://github.com/BJS-kr/animalized-server).
+Also, **Animalized** project is highly focused on the server, not the client.
+So, if you have interests in this project, please visit [animalized-server](https://github.com/BJS-kr/animalized-server).

+# Build

+1. Install [Wails](https://wails.io/docs/gettingstarted/installation) with Wails dependencies
+2. Download repository
+3. Install JS dependencies
+4. Build using "wails build" command

 # Game Rules